Skip to main content

 Model Routing

-Octomil can serve multiple models simultaneously and route each request to the most efficient model capable of handling it.
-Simple queries go to a small, fast model.
-Complex queries escalate to larger models.
-You save compute and latency on the majority of traffic without sacrificing quality on hard queries.
+Octomil can serve multiple models simultaneously and route each request to the most efficient model that can handle it.
+Simple queries go to a smaller model.
+Harder queries escalate to larger or higher-quality models.
+The result is lower average latency and lower compute cost without sacrificing quality on harder prompts.

 The Problem

-Running a 7B model for "What time is it in Tokyo?" wastes resources.
-But you can't just deploy a small model for everything -- it fails on complex reasoning tasks.
-Manually tagging query complexity is brittle and doesn't scale.
+Running a large model for "What time is it in Tokyo?" wastes resources.
+But using a small model for everything can hurt quality on harder tasks.
+Manually tagging prompts by complexity is brittle and does not scale.

 Quick Start